14th International Conference on

 The International Conference on Similarity Search and Applications (SISAP) is an annual forum for researchers and application developers in the area of similarity data management.
 It aims at the technological problems shared by numerous application domains, such as data mining, information retrieval, multimedia retrieval, computer vision, pattern recognition, computational biology, geography, biometrics, machine learning, and many others that need similarity searching as a necessary supporting service.
 Please see the call for papers for more details.

-This year’s SISAP will feature special sessions, to bundle submissions centered around particular topics of interest to the community.
-The detailed special sessions are not yet announced, and we solicit proposals.
+This year’s SISAP features two special sessions, to bundle submissions centered around particular topics of interest to the community.

 SISAP 2021 also features a doctoral symposium.
 If you are a PhD student, please consider submitting a paper about your project.